Control limit for the quantum state preparation under stochastic control errors: Introduction

 \section{Introduction}

-In recent years, there has been considerable interests in quantum information technologies including quantum computing.
-In order to realize these technologies, it is necessary to prepare a desired quantum state for an information resource.
-Thus, an accurate technique for manipulating qubits and preparing the desired target state plays an important role \cite{Nielsen}.
-In particular, it is of great importance to design and implement an ideal dynamics in the closed system.
-For example, quantum annealing or quantum adiabatic computation are modeled by closed quantum dynamics such as the Schr${\rm \ddot{o}}$dinger equation.
-Therefore, the control method for designing the control setup configured by the control Hamiltonian and the control input so as to steer the state into the target, e.g., open-loop control \cite{OL1, OL2, OL3, OL4}, offers powerful means.
+Recently, there has been considerable interests in quantum information technologies including quantum computing.
+To realize these technologies, it is necessary to prepare a desired quantum state used as an information resource.
+Thus, an accurate technique for manipulating the quantum system and preparing the desired target state plays an essential role \cite{Nielsen}.
+When the effect of external environments such as decoherence can be ignored, the ideal time evolution of the quantum system is described by the Schr${\rm \ddot{o}}$dinger equation.
+Therefore, the target state can be prepared by suitably implementing the control Hamiltonian.
+For example, the scheme of quantum annealing \cite{qa1, qa2, qa3, qa4} or quantum adiabatic computation \cite{qc1, qc2, qc3, qc4, qc5} are modeled by the Schr${\rm \ddot{o}}$dinger equation.

-However, in a realistic situation, there are two types of control errors that effects on the time evolution of the closed system; deterministic noise and stochastic noise.
-Deterministic noise acts as a bias or detuning \cite{dn1, dn2, dn3}, which will not be considered in this paper.
-Our interest is the stochastic noise, which occurs on the control Hamiltonian at each time.
-It is one of the crucial obstacles to overcome toward achieving quantum advantage \cite{stochasticnoise1, Dutta, Okuyama, Kosuke}.
-Actually, it is difficult to completely eliminate the stochastic noise on control fields in an experimental setup.

-In fact, it is important problem to clarify and quantify the actual performance of quantum control under some imperfections; for instance, decoherence, which is induced by the coupling with the environments, is a typical obstacle to be beaten.
-There are various studies investigating the quantum control for open quantum systems under decohrence \cite{decoherence1, decoherence2, decoherence3, decoherence4}.
-This issue on the stochastic noise has been investigated in recent years, e.g., the adiabatic protocol by the noisy Hamiltonian in quantum annealing \cite{Dutta}, sufficient condition for obtaining a target state under the local noise \cite{Okuyama}, and estimation for the performance of the variational quantum eigensolver (VQE) under the noise \cite{Kosuke}.
-However, there has been no rigorous approaches for quantitatively evaluating the effect of the stochastic noise.
+However, it is difficult to completely implement the control Hamiltonian without any errors in realistic situation.
+In particular, considering experimental control setup, analog control errors on the parameters are inevitable.
+Mainly, there are two types of analog control errors; deterministic control error and stochastic control error.
+Deterministic control error that deterministically effect on quantum dynamics, such as a bias of the mafnetic field, have been investigated so far in several literatures \cite{dn1, dn2, dn3}.
+Also, stochastic control errors, such as a stochastic fluctuation occurring on the control Hamiltonian at each time, is one of the critical obstacles to overcome \cite{sn1, sn2, sn3, sn4, sn5}.
+In unitary dynamics, stochastic errors can be formulated as a time-varying stochastic noise, and the time evolution under it can be described by the stochastic differential equation.
+Although some researhes have studies the stochastic noise \cite{sn3, sn4, sn5}, no studies have investigated its effect in a general and rigorous manner.